MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Disable-CMDriver.md

 ```

 ## DESCRIPTION
-The **Disable-CMDriver** cmdlet disables a device driver in Microsoft System Center Configuration Manager.
+The **Disable-CMDriver** cmdlet disables a device driver in Configuration Manager.
 To enable the driver, use the [Enable-CMDriver](Enable-CMDriver.md) cmdlet.

 > [!NOTE]